When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Execution Model

 \subsection{Demand--Supply Imbalance and Lower Bound}

 To quantify demand--supply mismatch, we define

 This quantity measures the largest cumulative surplus of demand over production capacity.
-Equivalently, the maximum vertical gap between $A_\sigma(t)$ and the production line $Ct$ in Fig.~\ref{fig:delta_max_illustration}.
-The corresponding buffer-adjusted backlog above $Ct+B$ is $\max(0,\Delta_{\max}-B)$.
+Equivalently, it is the maximum vertical gap between $A_\sigma(t)$ and the production line $Ct$ in Fig.~\ref{fig:delta_max_illustration}.
+We therefore refer to $\Delta_{\max}$ as the unbuffered cumulative surplus.
+For a fixed buffer capacity $B$, the buffer-adjusted surplus is

+This quantity measures the cumulative surplus that remains after the buffer has been accounted for.

 Let $T_{\text{static}}$ denote the number of logical time steps in the given schedule when T-state delivery is assumed to be unconstrained, and let $T_{\text{exe}}$ denote the actual execution time under bounded T-state delivery.
 The following lower bound holds for any fixed schedule: